apache/syncope/README.md

 under the License.
 -->
-**Apache Syncope** is an Open Source system for managing digital identities in enterprise environments, implemented in JEE technology and released under Apache 2.0 license.
+**Apache Syncope** is an Open Source system for managing digital identities in enterprise environments, implemented in Java EE technology and released under Apache 2.0 license.

 More information at http://syncope.apache.org